Login with Patreon

 The Dark Lord is your father.

 The words were meant to unnerve her.
 To keep her confused.
-A confused witch was nearly powerless, unable to muster her will, intent, and magic.
-It was a standard tactic.
+A confused witch was nearly powerless, unable to muster her will, intent, and magic for complex or powerful spells.
+It was a standard tactic, one that House Black often employed on their captives.
+Arcturus had shown her the treatise on ‘Subduing Prisoners and Breaking Captives’ written by Corvus Black four hundred years ago.

 But… the seed of doubt was planted, and Juno could not forget the words.